What’s a recovery phrase, and why do I need one?

 • If the device you use to access your wallet gets lost, stolen, or becomes otherwise inaccessible (in case of software wallets)

-These recovery phrases have a level of randomness that makes it nearly impossible to crack.
+Recovery phrases have a level of randomness that makes them nearly impossible to crack.

 The importance of keeping your recovery phrase safe